albertintech/apai/docs/congress/cmf/fema/introduction.md

 - **STAR Voting** -- Replaces plurality voting with Score Then Automatic Runoff for all congressional elections.
 Voters score candidates 0-5; the two highest-scoring candidates advance to an automatic runoff.
 Eliminates vote-splitting and spoiler effects.

-- **Multi-Member Districts with Algorithmic Districting** -- All qualifying states elect Representatives from multi-member districts (3-7 seats) using proportional representation beginning at the First FEMA Election.
+- **Multi-Member Districts with Algorithmic Districting** -- All qualifying states elect Representatives from multi-member districts (3-7 seats) using proportional representation beginning at the First CEMA Election.
 District boundaries are determined by algorithmically neutral, deterministic methods certified by the Electoral Science Office, eliminating human discretion from boundary placement.

 - **Unified General Elections** -- Eliminates state-administered primaries for congressional offices.
 All qualified candidates appear directly on the November ballot with party endorsements displayed.